 The ACARA Position Regarding NAPLAN Online and Typing

 A recent review of NAPLAN (NAPLAN Review Final Report 2020 – p84) has reaffirmed the transition to the online format for the Writing task at Year 5 and above.
 From the beginning of this transition the administrator of NAPLAN testing, ACARA, has stated its intention that the NAPLAN Writing Task would assess students’ ability in composition independently of their keyboard and/or handwriting ability.

-As at November 2020 ACARA states on the in the FAQ section of the NAPLAN Online site that “The writing test is not about handwriting skills and NAPLAN Online is not about keyboarding skills.
+As at November 2020 ACARA states in the FAQ section of the NAPLAN Online site under the topic “Do students who have more access to technology have an advantage when doing NAPLAN?” that “The writing test is not about handwriting skills and NAPLAN Online is not about keyboarding skills.
 There are variations in how fast and well a student can type, just as there are variations in how fast and well a student can write by hand.
 ACARA research shows that online writing is similar to handwriting in terms of the quality of writing produced by students at each year level.
 It also shows that students generally appreciate the use of online features such as editing tools. … Students do not have to be able to touch type to successfully complete the test.”